Buying Guides By Mason Clark March 31, 2026 8 min read

 Can I use summer performance tires in light snow?

-Generally, no. Summer performance tires are not intended for snow or icy conditions.
-If your winter includes cold temperatures and snow, use appropriate winter tires or at least an all-season performance tire rated for your conditions.
+Generally, no. Summer performance tires are not intended for snow, ice, or near-freezing conditions.
+If your winter includes cold temperatures or snow, use proper winter tires or a suitable all-season performance tire.

 🏁 Bottom line: which should you choose?

-• Want top-tier wet and dry performance with standout comfort: Pirelli P Zero PZ5
+• Want top-tier summer performance with daily refinement: Pirelli P Zero PZ5.

-• Want premium wet confidence and overall balance: Michelin Pilot Sport 4S
+• Want premium wet confidence and overall summer balance: Michelin Pilot Sport 4S.

-• Want refined everyday max-performance handling (often quieter): Continental ExtremeContact Sport 02
+• Want refined everyday max-performance handling: Continental ExtremeContact Sport 02.

 Mason Clark